Lad os vaske dine data!

 Why are credit terms important for a business?

-All debt and credit pose a risk to the provider of the debt or credit.
+All debt and all credit pose a risk to the provider of the debt or credit.
 In the vast majority of everyday cases, credit, credit periods and credit sizes are unproblematic as long as the debtor pays their invoices or repays their debt.

 But in cases where a debtor/borrower does not meet their obligations, does not pay their debts or does not pay their invoices, it is important to have strong credit terms that help avoid or minimize the potential loss that may occur.